 To assure that students receive a well-rounded education in the liberal arts, the Core Curriculum also exposes students to perspectives on the past, the arts, individuals and society, literature and texts, the natural world, and human values and existence.

-These learning perspectives (LPs) will introduce students to the questions and possible answers each field explores, and will examine how knowledge in a variety of areas is discovered or created.
+These learning perspectives (LPs) will introduce students to the questions and possible answers each field explores and will examine how knowledge in a variety of areas is discovered or created.
 Many LP requirements also fulfill requirements in the major.
 As a first-year student, you probably will take a number of courses that fulfill LP requirements.

-If you have completed the fourth year of a language at the high school level, have scored a 4 or above on a language AP test, or have placed into a 201 or higher class on an Augustana placement exam, you already may have fulfilled the second language requirement.
-See more information on language placement.
+Each student needs to complete the first year of a college-level second language, or demonstrate an equivalent proficiency.
+When a student completes the second semester of a language (Spanish 102, German 102, etc...), the requirement is met.
+Some students will meet the requirement in other ways.
+If you completed the fourth year of a language at the high school level, scored a 4 or above on an Advanced Placement (AP) language test, or placed into a 201 or higher class on an Augustana placement exam, you already may have fulfilled the second language requirement.